cvanaret/Uno/README.md

 ### Goal

-Uno (Unifying Nonlinear Optimization) is a C++ library aiming at unifying most of the methods for solving nonlinearly constrained optimization problems of the form:
+Uno (Unifying Nonlinear Optimization) is a C++ library aiming at unifying methods for solving nonlinearly constrained optimization problems of the form:

 ```
    min     f(x)